dropchop-com/snakejar/README.md

 ## Development

-You need Linux with Python 3.9 installed.
+You need Linux with Python 3.9 or 3.8 installed.

 Gradle wrapper script can be used for build, test and run.
 Wrapper script has been modified so that it first creates Python virtual environment in *venv* folder.